cswclui/katacoda-scenarios-1/12factor-002/step02.md

 }
 ```

  Notice that this version has only two packages listed.
-These are the only packages that is version of the code requires.
+These are the only packages that this version of the code requires.

 **Step 4:** Check out the second,  version of *Pinger* from the local `git` repo that we've just cloned from GitHub